lishanisrikaran/VBA-challenge/README.md

 3) The Greatest Total Volume made in the observed year.
 4) All the ticker symbols associated with all of the above figures.

-To run the above steps using the VBA script, you can click on the black buttons which appear on the first worksheet when the excel file 'VBA-challenge' is opened.
 Please allow the VBA script to fully load before reviewing, this may take a couple of minutes.

 Results snippet for each year contained in the workbook (2018, 2019, 2020).